 Pediatric Occupational Therapy Degree Program Information

 Pediatric occupational therapy involves helping injured children perform functional and routine tasks.
-Careers in pediatric occupational therapy require a master's or doctorate degree and state licensure to enter the field.
-Professional certification is typically optional, but may meet some state's licensing qualifications.
+Careers in pediatric occupational therapy require a master's or doctoral degree and state licensure to enter the field.
+These programs emphasize topics such as pediatric therapy techniques and occupational therapy research, and some programs may be partially offered in an online format.

 Master's Degree Programs in Pediatric Occupational Therapy